The outcome of the race for the White House will have a strong impact on the Middle East, including the conflict between Israel and Palestine.

 Although incumbent President Joe Biden has some influence on Israel's policy, he is under pressure from many sides.
 (Source: Middle East Policy Council) |

 According to CSIS, since the events of October 7, 2023, President Joe Biden has always warmly welcomed Prime Minister Benjamin Netanyahu in an attempt to influence Israel's decision, but it seems to have been ineffective.
 Mr. Netanyahu has repeatedly rejected Mr. Biden's offers, both politically and strategically.
-Although the current President Biden has a certain influence on Israeli policy, he is under pressure from both sides: Some people criticize Mr. Biden for supporting Israel's campaign that has resulted in tens of thousands of casualties, while others blame the US for restraining an ally fighting terrorism.
+Although the incumbent President Biden has a certain influence on Israel's policy, he is under pressure from both sides: Some people criticize Mr. Biden for supporting Israel's campaign that has resulted in tens of thousands of casualties, while others blame the US for restraining an ally fighting terrorism.

 An administration led by Vice President Kamala Harris would reflect the polarization within the Democratic Party over the Gaza conflict.
 (Source: AFP) |

-CSIS asserts that a Harris administration would reflect the polarization of the Democratic Party.
+CSIS asserts that a Vice President Harris administration would reflect the polarization of the Democratic Party.
 Many minority voters sympathize with the Palestinians, and most young voters do not see Israel as a weakling.
 While a Harris administration would be unlikely to change the direction of US policy, it would soften the tone.
-Now, the core issue between Washington and the Middle East is this: The outcome of this race is vital to both the Israelis and the Palestinians.
+Now, the core issue between Washington and the Middle East is this: The outcome of this race is vital for both the Israelis and the Palestinians.
 The new US president will face a lot of pressure to end the conflict, but the fighting situation does not seem to be optimistic.

 In addition, the Gulf states have been closely tied to the United States for half a century, since Britain withdrew after more than a century of regional dominance.
-In a world powered by oil, these countries were important allies of the United States during the Cold War and are customers for billions of dollars of military equipment each year.
+In a world powered by oil, these countries were important allies of the United States during the Cold War and are customers of billions of dollars in military equipment each year.
 While actively promoting economic diversification and energy transition, these countries also seek security guarantees from Washington in parallel with strategic autonomy.
 Therefore, CSIS believes that the Gulf states do not feel conflicted in pursuing mutual defense agreements with the United States while strengthening technological, defense, and economic ties with China and Russia.

 US Secretary of State Antony Blinken (2nd left) and Gulf Cooperation Council (GCC) foreign ministers at a meeting in Riyadh, Saudi Arabia, June 7, 2023.
 (Source: AFP) |